AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ## A Brief Detour Into Microfacet Models

+For this post, I'm assuming that the reader is not familiar with microfacet models.
+If you are, feel free to skip ahead.

-I'm going to make a brief detour to summarize microfacets and perfect mirrors as these details are necessary to understand why we get those stretchy reflections.
+Alright, let's take a brief detour to summarize microfacets and perfect mirrors as these details are necessary to understand why we get those stretchy reflections.

 I will skim over a lot.
 If you want a deeper breakdown of BRDFs and microfacet models I recommend these various blog posts, papers and books that provide a much deeper and more informative view: